oscarryz/yz-design-notes/README.md

     x Int
     y Int
 }
-p1 Point =  Point(x:10, y:20) // p1 variable declared and initialized
+p1 Point =  Point(x:10, y:20) // p1 variable declared and initialized an a new instace created
 p2: Point(40, 40) // p2 type `Point` inferred.

-// An anonymous block can still structurally match the new type p3 = {x: 10, y: 100} p1 = p3 // Can be assigned because it is a block with a `x` and a `y` of type Int
 ```

 Variables can be accessed from outside the block and blocks can be variables too, thus a nested block can be used as "methods".